Mnemotechnician/mkui/README.md

 //... other code
 ```

-## in case you're using kotlin dls:
-Ignore this paragraph if you're using the official kotlin mod template
+## Adding this dependency with kotlin gradle dsl
+The steps are the same, but you must:

 * use `maven("https://jitpack.io")` in the first step
-* use `implementation("com.github.mnemotechnician:MKUI:TAG")` in the second step
+* use `implementation("com.github.mnemotechnician", "mkui", "TAG")` in the second step

 # Features

-## Simplier and more readable tree-styled ui construction
+## DSL UI builders
+The domain-specific-language provided by this library allows you
+to easily and conveniently create complex and functional UI.
-For example, with this short and easy code you can create a BaseDialog with a "hello world" label
+For example, the below code fragment creates a "hello world"
-and a button that shows an info dialog when clicked.
+dialog with a single button that shows the text "yay" when clicked.

 ```kotlin
 import com.github.mnemotechnician.mkui.extensions.dsl.*